ROCm/rocBLAS/docs/source/argument_check.rst

 2. Quick-return-success when an argument allows for the subprogram to be a no-operation or a constant result.

+Level 2 and Level 3 BLAS subprograms have both error-return and quick-return-success.
 Level 1 BLAS subprograms have only quick-return-success.
-Level 2 and Level 3 BLAS subprograms have both quick-return-success and error-return.

 rocBLAS
 =======